chartbundle/charts/mapserv/README.md

 Also needs GDAL, including Perl bindings, proj4, probably other stuff.

+With some path changes you can use the sample_Dockerfile to generate the cropping.
+Running mapserver doesn't require Perl, but does need some of the same libraries.

 charts/bref contains crop data

 ifr.sh and vfr.sh can be used to move a set of files downloaded into work/ to the proper directories.